Western Balkans falling further behind eastern EU members

 The report describes successes in infrastructure as “modest”.
 While the Western Balkan states have been successfully connected to the trans-European transport and energy networks, the report says there are “still large gaps, not least in the area of high-speed internet”.

 Meanwhile, China has made major commitments to infrastructure investments in the region, announcing infrastructure investments worth around €7bn.
-However, said Weiss, “Very often [Chinese investments] create economic dependencies – see Montenegro – and weaken the influence of the EU.
+However, said Weiss, “very often [Chinese investments] create economic dependencies – see Montenegro – and weaken the influence of the EU.
 That should give food for thought.”

 He argued it is a question of geopolitics.
 “Ultimately, the EU has to make a very simple geopolitical choice: does it really want to integrate the Western Balkans or continue to have it as a contested zone on its doorstep where Russia and China also exert their influence?” said Weiss.
 “Precisely because full accession is becoming increasingly distant for most of them for political reasons, Brussels must offer them an alternative."